TourmalineCore/React-Packages/packages/react-table-responsive/README.md

 import '@tourmalinecore/react-tc-ui-kit/es/index.css';
 ```

-> Note:  You may want to re-style on your own.
+> **NOTE**:  You may want to re-style on your own.
 In that case you don't have to import the styles.

 ## Main Package Features:
-- Table that supports client side pagination/sorting/filtration.
+- Table that supports **client** side pagination/sorting/filtration.
-- Table that supports server side pagination/sorting/filtration.
+- Table that supports **server** side pagination/sorting/filtration.
 - Single column sorting.
-- Persistance of (?) in LS.
-(Descr)
+- Optional persistance of selected sorting, filters, page size, etc. by storing them in the LS.
 - Different pagination strategy between mobile and desktop versions of the table.
-- Total row in the footer of the table.
-(Descr)
+- Total amount of rows in the footer of the table.
 - Actions column.
-(Descr)
+Easy way to create interactive table by adding action buttons to each row.
 - External trigger of the server side table data reloading.
 - Customizable column filtration.
 You can use your own filter-component or override the default filtration behaviour.
-- Passing react-table props to the underlying enging as is (?).
+- Passing `react-table` props to the underlying engine as is. (not all the features are supported, see the list at the end)

 ## Client Side Table